Gallery-of-Kaeon/Gallery-of-Kaeon.github.io/README.md

 <h1 align="center">GhostHost</h1>

-GhostHost is an experimental site that allows for free front end hostingfor simple projects.
+GhostHost is a platform that allows for free and anonymous front end hosting for simple projects.

 The website can take a URL to a text document as a parameter in its own URL.
 If the text in said resource constitutes valid HTML,